Skip to main content

 Filter by status

 On the home page you can filter the table to just the statuses you care about — for example, show only Opportunity Zone alerts to find ideas sitting near support, or only At Risk to see what needs attention.
+The same primary Status is used in Options and Stock; Near Expiration is offered only in Options.
 See Filters, Views & Analytics.

 "Working" is about the stock, not your position

 A status describes the stock's progress against the thesis, not a profit or loss on any position.
-"Working" means the underlying is doing what the idea expected — the contract's own price is shown separately in the Current % column.
+"Working" means the underlying is doing what the idea expected.
+The contract's own price is shown separately in Options Current %; the underlying move is shown in Stock Now.